MithunSrinivas28/Level-2-CL-CY-Report/README.md

 ### Why use hashing when its not reversible

 The main purpose of hashing, especially when dealing with passwords or sensitive data, is to ensure security in case of unauthorized access, while still allowing for the verification of that data.

-#### The image shows a Python program for user authentication using hashed passwords.
-Users register and log in, with passwords stored securely in passwords.txt.
-The terminal confirms successful registration and login for users Marvel and UVCE.

 ![hashing](https://raw.githubusercontent.com/MithunSrinivas28/level-2-images/main/level%202%20images/hashing.png)
 ### What I Learned About Hashing